the-rebooted-coder/Take-Notes/README.md

 ## :link: How to contribute

 - Fork
-- Clone on your local server
+- Clone it, on your local server
 - Create a branch with your feature
 - Commit
 - 'Push' your branch